The Bankrate promise

 Because they are riskier products, balloon mortgages tend to have higher interest rates than traditional fixed- or adjustable-rate mortgages (ARMs).
 However, the interest rate on a balloon mortgage might be lower than the rates on other options at first, and you might not have to pay interest at all initially.

-How do I pay off a balloon mortgage?
+Ways to pay off a balloon mortgage

 There are three primary ways to pay off a balloon mortgage:

+- Pay off the mortgage.
 If you can afford it, the simplest — but priciest — option is to save enough money to pay the remaining balance of the loan in full when the time comes.
 For this to be viable, you’d need to be saving and investing during the initial period, and possibly even beforehand.
 This route is best reserved for those who anticipate a windfall (such as an inheritance) or a substantial increase in income before the balloon payment comes due.

+- Sell your home.
 If you were to make improvements to the home and sell it by the time you need to repay the balance in a lump sum, the proceeds from the sale could provide you with enough cash to make it happen.
 This is typically the avenue house flippers take, since they don’t plan to keep the property for very long and have a good sense of whether they can sell the home quickly, and for how much.

+- Refinance.
 If you don’t have enough cash to make the balloon payment, your best option is to refinance — although qualifying for a refinance isn’t a given.
 You’ll need an adequate credit score (at least 620), proof of steady income and at least 20 percent equity in your home.
 If you don’t have enough equity, you’ll need to explore low- or no-equity refinance options.
 You’ll also need to consider how the new payment impacts your budget.
 If you were enjoying low monthly payments with the balloon mortgage, refinancing to another loan could increase those payments significantly.

-How do I get a balloon mortgage?
+Should you get a balloon mortgage?